Hanyani Shimange: International rugby

 On 26 June 2004, Shimange made his debut for the Springboks against Wales at Loftus Versfeld in Pretoria, coming on as a replacement in the second half, replacing Victor Matfield in the 62nd minute, and playing his only test at flank.
 South Africa won the game 53-18.
 All Shimange's international caps came as a replacement.
 He took the field a total of 9 times from the replacement bench, but was unused on the bench for another 12 tests.
 His final test for the Springboks was played on 10 June 2006 against Scotland at Kings Park in Durban.
 South Africa won the game 36-16.
 He was included on the bench in subsequent tests, but was never utilised again until he was dropped from the Springbok squad in May 2007 by coach Jake White.

 Shimange was nominated for the SA Rugby Young Player of the Year award in 2002.

 Test history

 Retirement

 After retirement, Shimange joined South African pay TV channel SuperSport's broadcasting team in 2011 as a rugby analyst.

 In 2013, Shimange took over the coaching of the University of Cape Town's rugby team, the Ikey Tigers, for their Super League A campaign after the departure of their head coach Kevin Foote to the Western Force following the 2013 Varsity Cup season.

+As of July 2025, Shimange is vice-chairman of the Chris Burger fund, established by Morné du Plessis to raise funds for the financial support of seriously or catastrophically injured South African rugby players and to create education to reduce injuries in the sport.